virgili0/Virgilio/Topics/frame-the-problem.md

 A Virgilio member will take over your request and enrich this guide with your contribution.

-In the next guide we will see other key questions about the usage of the system, its integration, and more!
+**In the next guide ([usage and integration](Topics/usage-and-integration.md) we will see other key questions about the usage of the system, its integration, and more!**

 --------------------------------------------------

 _Written by [clone95](https://github.com/clone95)_